 Aurora Algae, Inc. (the "Company"), headquartered in Hayward, California, was incorporated on April 5, 2006, in the state of California, and reincorporated on December 16, 2006, in the state of Delaware.
 The Company formed a subsidiary in Mexico in 2008, and subsequently liquidated this subsidiary in 2010, when the Company formed a subsidiary in Australia to perform research and development activities.
 In November 2013, the Company decided to close its research activities in Australia.
 In 2013, the Company began research and development activities in Texas.
-In 2015 the Company laid-off its entire U.S. workforce, sold a majority of its property and equipment, and has taken preliminary steps to merge the activities of the Company with those of its remaining major stockholder.
+In 2015 the Company laid-off its entire U.S. workforce, sold a majority of its property and equipment.
+In 2016, the major stockholder of Aurora acquired 100% ownership through a reverse triangular merger.
+The Company was the surviving corporation after the merger and continues to be a separate entity.

 The Company has been focusing on the development of high-performance premium algae-based products for the pharmaceutical, nutrition, aquaculture and fuels markets.
 The Company's activities since inception have consisted principally of acquiring technology rights, raising capital, establishing facilities, and performing research and development.
 The Company has been devoting substantially all of its efforts to establishing a new business and has not yet commenced its planned principal operations.
 Successful completion of the Company's development programs and, ultimately, the attainment of profitable operations are dependent on future events, including, among other things, the commercialization of its technology, its ability to access potential markets; secure financing, if needed; develop a customer base; attract, retain, and motivate qualified personnel; and develop strategic alliances.
 To date, the Company's activities have been funded by private equity and debt financings.
+Going forward, the Company expects funding for shortfalls, if any, from its parent company.